iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.11/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 3 reviews"/>
 </p>

+> Sadly, most of the cases in Nevada originate from tourists.
+That's why there were so few cases before the casinos opened back up.
+They won't have this app so it's only able to account for the people who come in contact with people who caught it working in tourist areas.
+Sadly, people keep coming here as opposed to going into quarantine when they test positive.<br> :date: __2020-10-30 20:17:35__

+> Update: Its fixed.
+I hope people use this as a great tool to assist 7s in fighting COVID-19.
+The app will not let me go beyond the 3rd page.
+It doesnt work.
+My bluetooth and location are on.
+The "exposure notification" will not let me turn it on as it says "I need to finish setting up the app" others instructions say the "exposure notification" must be on to finish the app. ?????
+I am stuck in a loop.<br> :date: __2020-10-25 18:30:48__

 > Requires having Bluetooth on at all times which drains my battery.
 It also keeps giving me drop down notifications even though I disabled notifications.
 I have an android.<br> :date: __2020-10-22 17:34:36__

 > No exp. yet- just wondering- if u really want to PREVENT the spread of covid, wouldn't it be better to come up with an app that tracks actual outbreaks/cases, then alert ppl?
 Or, if I'm going into a high risk area.
 Let me kno?
 I'm pretty much buggered if I've already been exposed.
 Jus sayin<br> :date: __2020-10-14 05:27:02__